bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

 **Solution:** Generate a new Certificate on the Apple Developer portal, **not** in Xcode.

-Another solution might be: make sure you have the proper Signing Identity and Provisioning Profile in Xcode project settings for both the target and for the project.
+Another possible solution: make sure you have the proper Signing Identity and Provisioning Profile in Xcode project settings for both the target and for the project.

 ## No identity found